Where is the office located?

 Why are you collecting a deposit cheque for the jersey?

 Deposit cheques are only cashed to cover replacement costs if a jersey is not returned at the end of the season.
-A deposit cheque will be collected for every jersey except the Tim Hortons mini jerseys.
+Players have the option to pay with a post dated cheque and return the jersey each season or pay a permanent deposit (cash or credit) which will be kept on file.
 Mini players may keep their Tim Hortons uniform at the end of the season.

 Where can I buy additional club clothing?